steltenpower/ExcelWell/README.md

 See how far you can get with Jupyter
 Microsoft must have something like this.
 Can you tell me?
 VBA?
 Though I strongly prefer open source.

 Ctrl+`  toggles showing all formulas or data.
+It's named backtick and to be found under the ESCape key.